PixarAnimationStudios/OpenSubdiv/documentation/tutorials.rst

        | This tutorial shows how to interpolate surface limits at arbitrary
          parametric locations using feature adaptive Far::PatchTables.
        | |far_tut_6|
        |
+       | **Tutorial 7**
+       | This tutorial shows how to create and manipulate tables of cascading
+         stencils to apply hierarchical vertex edits.
+       |

 ----